 “What influence might this have had on a generation of young Black folks had the footage reached an audience beyond that park in Harlem?”

 Interestingly, on the third weekend of the festival in July of ‘69, the Moon landing takes place to widespread indifference from this Black concert crowd, as captured in interviews on the day - a feeling best articulated by revolutionary Bronx poet Gil Scott-Heron in a provocative piece from the time: “No hot water, no toilets, no lights - but Whitey’s on the Moon”.
 Black Americans were, after all, still waiting to plant their freedom flag here on Planet Earth.

 And for many, a more relevant history was being made at home in Harlem.

-Prepare to feel your soul leave your body and head for the clouds as the legendary Mahalia Jackson and a young Mavis Staples perform an impromptu - and truly transcendent - duet of the gospel song Take My Hand, Precious Lord.
+Prepare to feel your spirit leave your body and head for the clouds as the legendary Mahalia Jackson and a young Mavis Staples perform an impromptu - and truly transcendent - duet of the gospel song Take My Hand, Precious Lord.

-A similarly powerful moment comes towards the end of the film as Nina Simone performs the then yet-to-be-released To Be Young, Gifted, and Black to a captivated crowd: “There’s a world waiting for you, yours is the quest that’s just begun” - at the close of a tumultuous decade in American history, this message of hope and resilience would surely have rang loudly in the ears of this young, Black congregation.
+A similarly powerful moment comes towards the end of the film as Nina Simone performs the then yet-to-be-released To Be Young, Gifted, and Black to a captivated crowd: “There’s a world waiting for you, yours is the quest that’s just begun” - at the close of a tumultuous decade in American history, this message of hope and resilience would surely have rung loudly in the ears of this young, Black congregation.

-Summer of Soul is not merely a concert film, it’s a time capsule - straight from the heart of Black America, 1969.
+Summer of Soul is not just a concert film, it’s a time capsule - straight from the heart of Black America, 1969.
 It asks who gets to write the history books, and whose stories are not told on their pages.
 But at last, this revolution will be televised.

 See Summer of Soul here at Broadway from Friday 16 July.